 While the first four DORA metrics (Deployment Frequency, Lead Time for Changes, Change Failure Rate, and Mean Time to Recover) target speed and efficiency, reliability focuses on system health, production readiness, and stability for delivering software products.

 Reliability comprises various metrics used to assess operational performance including availability, latency, performance, and scalability that measure user-facing behavior, software SLAs, performance targets, and error budgets.
+Reliability also plays a key role in ensuring the delivery of customer value and aligning software outcomes with business goals.
 It has a substantial impact on customer retention and success.
+Customer feedback is an important indicator for measuring the effectiveness of reliability efforts.

 A few indicators include: